 (NB 'analogical' does not imply 'isomorphic' as often suggested.
 A typical 2D picture (an analogical representation) of a 3D scene cannot be isomorphic with the scene depicted.
 A projection is not an isomorphism if it removes some of the relationships.
-There is a deeper distinction between Fregean and Analogical forms of representation Sloman (1971), concerned with the relationships between representation and what is represented.
+There is a deeper distinction between Fregean and Analogical forms of representation (Sloman 1971).)